-The objective of this activity is for the participants to get more knowledge about their own character strengths.
+The objective of this activity is to get more knowledge about their own character strengths.

 Furthermore, the activity should help them learn how to search for the character strengths of other people.

 Ask the participants to work together in pairs.